openziti/ziti-doc/docfx_project/ziti/services/overview.md

 There are some trade-offs to consider for each type of termination.

 1. Do you want end-to-end zero trust?
 If yes, that requires that both the client and server have Ziti identities and can connect securely with provisioned certificates.
-1. Do you want Ziti provided end-to-end encryption?
+1. Do you want Ziti to provide end-to-end encryption?
 Developers can always provide their own end-to-end encryption on top of the connectivity that Ziti provides, but not all modes of service termination allow Ziti to encrypt traffic end-to-end for you.
 1. How accessible to non-zero-trust clients do you want your server application to be?
 With the proper configuration applications can be fully 'dark', meaning they do not listen for connections.

 ### SDK Embedded Applications